selimchiki/AppleWatchFaces/readme.md

 - bug when rendering text items < 12 ( IE 6 or 4 showg wrong numbers )
 - fix the need for always having a spacer as first item ( better top level scale / drawing )
 - add option to show hand outlines
+- draw hand outlines ( white initially )
+- add option for hand outline color
+- implement some of the smooth animations for second / minute hand